Kalachhara

 Kalachhara is a village in Chanditala II community development block of Srirampore subdivision in Hooghly district in the Indian state of West Bengal.

 Geography

 Kalachhara is located at 22.6984°N 88.2451°E. Chanditala police station serves this Village.

 Gram panchayat

 Villages and census towns in Chanditala gram panchayat are: Bamandanga, Benipur, Chanditala, Kalachhara and Pairagachha.

 Demographics

-As per 2011 Census of India, Kalachhara had a total population of 4,225 of which 2,134 (51%) were males and 2,091 (49%) were females.
+As per 2011 Census of India, Kalachhara had a population of 4,225 of which 2,134 (51%) were males and 2,091 (49%) females.
 Population below 6 years was 385.
 The total number of literates in Kalachhara was 3,373 (87.84% of the population over 6 years).

 Transport

 Railway and road

 Janai Road railway station is the nearest railway station on the Howrah-Bardhaman chord of Kolkata Suburban Railway network.
 The main road is SH 15 (Ahilyabai Holkar Road).
 It is the main road of the village and is connected to NH 19 (old number NH 2).